 United States Senate

 "From the mountains to our coast, a healthy environment is one of our state’s biggest economic drivers.
-North Carolina needs a U.S. Senator who will protect North Carolina’s wonderful natural resources, work to address the impacts of climate change, and make sure all people – and generations to come – have clean water to drink and clean air to breathe." - Deborah Ross, Candidate, 2016
+North Carolina needs a U.S. Senator who will protect North Carolina’s wonderful natural resources, work to address the impacts of climate change, and make sure all people – and generations to come – have clean water to drink and clean air to breathe." - Deborah Ross, Candidate (lost), 2016

 represents district 1 in North Carolina.
 He supports efforts in Congress to solve climate change.

 "Every American, every family and every public official has a role to play addressing climate change and finding clean energy solutions that protect the air we breathe and the water we drink." - G. K. Butterfield

-District 2: George Holding represents district 2.
-The North Carolina League of Conservation Voters gives Holding a 0% record for supporting the environment.
-In a press release, they say "Rep. George Holding
+previously represented district 2.
+The North Carolina League of Conservation Voters gave Holding a 0% record for supporting the environment.
+In a press release, they said "Rep. George Holding

 represents this North Carolina district.
 He supports efforts to solve climate change.